 Dark and Light Roast Cold Brew

 Some coffee roasters out there offer a light and dark blend, usually with a creative name like "salt and pepper" or something of that nature that shows dichotomy.
 Now, we do think it is quite clever and innovative, and we value your taste buds if you have tried it and liked it, but it is fundamentally wrong!
 Well, at least for drip coffee or if you are introducing hot water to the ground coffee.
-Let me explain.
+Let us explain.

 When you have a mix of light and dark roasted coffee, the beans are very different in regards to their cell structure.
 The lighter beans are very dense, while the darker beans are very porous.
 Since you are grinding them together, the grind size is where this blend fails.
 No matter how you grind these, they will either be too fine for the dark roast or too coarse for the light roast, which results in half of your cup being under or over extracted.

 If you try to find the sweet spot in between, you'll end up with an average cup of coffee that may be bearable, but it'll be slightly sour from the light roast beans being under extracted and slightly bitter or astringent from the dark roast being over extracted.
 So, what about cold brew?

 Luckily for cold brew, this is no longer an issue since everything is equally extracted for the most part due to our friend osmosis.
 Like the medium roast coffee, this results into a delicious cold brew concentrate that is bold and complex.
 This may in fact be a better option than medium roast coffee, so we recommend testing it out.
-In my opinion, even if it is the best coffee for cold brew, we recommend the medium roast first, but if you want to experiment, try blending a few options listed above.
+In our opinion, we recommend the medium roast first, but if you want to experiment, try blending a few options listed above.